If the bond market is right, you may want to load up on these three stocks

 Are you ready for the next recession?
 The economy continues to expand and stocks are chugging along, but there are a few good reasons to prepare for a shift at a time when safety can be bought relatively easily.

-Follow @dberman_ROBon Twitter:
+Follow David Berman on Twitter: @dberman_ROB

 - Bce Inc$59.23+0.06(+0.10%)